Last Updated on November 12, 2020

 4. Upload Your Receipt

-You will then be asked to take and upload a picture of your receipt (as proof of purchase) and that’s it!
-This step is easier to do through the app, but can be done through the website, as well.
-Once their system processes your request, you’ll see the cash-back amount added to your account.
+You will then be asked to snap a photo of your receipt (as proof of purchase) for the app to scan and that’s it!
+This step is easier to do through the Checkout 51 mobile app, but can be done through the website, as well.
+Once their system processes your request, you’ll see the cash back amount added to your account.

-The amount of cash-back you get varies per item.
-Most have similar values as coupons, starting from $0.50 but can be upwards of $10, depending on the offer.
+The amount of cash back you get varies per item.
+Most have similar values as coupons, starting from 50 cents but can be upwards of $10, depending on the offer.

 5. Cash Out

-To cash out, you have to reach a balance of $20 and then you can request payment.
-Currently, payments are made via cheques in the mail only, but they are working on setting up PayPal options soon.
+When your account balance reaches $20, your money can be redeemed by requesting a payment.
+Currently, payments are made via cheques in the mail only, but they are working on setting up PayPal account options soon.

-Within my first 6 months using Checkout 51 I’ve accumulated $61.05 worth of cash-back points (including the free $5 bonus)!
+Within my first 6 months using Checkout 51 I’ve accumulated $61.05 worth of cash back savings!

 What I Like About Checkout 51

 There is a lot to like about Checkout 51.
 Here are some of the features I like the most:

 The thing that I personally like the most about Checkout 51 is that I don’t have to change my shopping habits at all in order to use it.
 The only thing I do differently is I ask for the receipt and keep it with me rather then putting it into a grocery bag.